Webdev-DavidM/My-ecommerce-project-REST-API/README.md

 This e-commerce project provides the full functionality of a e-commerce website.
 I have created it as a personal project using the MERN tech stack, MongoDB, Express, Node and React.

+The front end app can viewed in a separate repository- React-e-commerce front-end

 ## Images

 ![](/read-me-images/My-e-commerce-store.png ) ![](/read-me-images/main-image.jpg )